3kh0/ext-remover/README.md

 ### Website/HTML Version (for blocked bookmarklets)
 [LoMoH HTML](https://ashtondavies.github.io/LoMoH?unlock)
 **Additional Notes:**
-You must create your link with the button on the page for locked mode to work within your organization/district.
+Please create your link using the button on the page to enable locked mode within your organization/district.
 If this is patched for you, you will get rickrolled attempting to perform this exploit.
 This is just a heads-up for those who do happen to read this.

 [GitHub Repository](https://github.com/AshtonDavies/LoMoH)